Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 5 Best Neighborhoods & Areas to Stay in San Diego With a Dog

-San Diego, also known as “America’s Finest City”, has no shortage of pet-friendly places to live, play, and visit.
-From north to south, the city is 65 miles long, with the San Diego beach towns up north and the airport and metropolitan neighborhoods down South.
+San Diego has no shortage of pet-friendly places to live, play, and visit.
+From north to south, the city is 65 miles long, with the San Diego beach towns up north and the airport and metropolitan neighborhoods down south.

-In fact, there are over 100 neighborhoods and areas to stay in San Diego.
+In fact, there are over 100 San Diego neighborhoods and areas to stay.
 That’s a lot of options!
 But never fear, here are the five best neighborhoods and areas to stay in with your dog:

 La Jolla

 La Jolla is a 20-minute drive north of the downtown Gaslamp district of San Diego.
-It is also 15 minutes by car from Ocean Beach Dog Beach, one of the best beaches in San Diego, and close to San Diego Bay.
+It is also 15 minutes by car from Ocean Beach Dog Beach and close to San Diego Bay.
 This beach town absolutely radiates luxury and opulence, and there are some seriously fun things to do in La Jolla.

 In contrast to the larger chain hotels in downtown San Diego, you’ll find more boutique hotels around the La Jolla shore.
-These give a certain ambiance for you and your pup, especially at the Estancia La Jolla Hotel & Spa – it has great amenities such as dog beds, dog menus, and plenty of grassy areas.
+These give a certain ambiance for you and your pup, especially at the Estancia La Jolla Hotel & Spa.
+It’s one of my top recommended spots because it has great amenities such as dog beds, dog menus, and plenty of grassy areas.

 Pros of Staying in La Jolla Neighborhood: